Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Multimodal Large Language Models (MLLMs)

-In comparison with VQA-based scenario analysis with \glspl{vlm}, \glspl{mllm} have extended capabilities to deal with multi-modal sensor data such as videos, LiDAR point clouds, and HD maps, besides images and text.
-Based on their task and data modality, existing VQA datasets can be grouped into four categories:
+\textbf{Visual Question Answering (VQA):} In comparison with \gls{vqa}-based scenario analysis with \glspl{vlm}, \glspl{mllm} have extended capabilities to deal with multi-modal sensor data such as videos, LiDAR point clouds, and \gls{hd} maps \cite{Elghazaly2023}, besides images and text.
+Based on their task and data modality, existing \gls{vqa} datasets can be grouped into four categories:

 (I) \textit{General AD Tasks – Perception, Reasoning, and Control:} Several datasets target core autonomous driving tasks, including visual perception, reasoning, and decision-making.
-DriveGPT4~\cite{xu2024drivegpt4} introduces the first driving-specific, video QA-style instruction-following dataset, generated using GPT-4 with structured inputs including object detection bounding boxes, captions, and control signals formatted as text.
-It fine-tunes a multimodal LLM combining CLIP, a Valley tokenizer, and LLaMA2 with LoRA adapters to produce both textual explanations and control outputs.
-A mix-finetuning strategy merges general visual instruction data with driving-specific samples to improve reasoning and performance.
-VLAAD~\cite{park2024vlaad} introduces a multi-modal assistant for autonomous driving, trained on an instruction-following dataset derived from BDD-X and HDD videos, with QA pairs augmented using GPT-4.
-The model is built on Video-LLaMA, which combines a BLIP-2-based visual encoder, a Video Q-Former for temporal modeling, and a frozen LLaMA-2-7B language decoder.
-PEFT-MA is applied only to the Q-Former and projection layers, enabling the model to efficiently perform tasks such as VQA, free-form QA, ego-intention prediction, and scenario-level reasoning.
-LingoQA~\cite{marcu2024lingoqa} presents a VQA dataset for autonomous driving, covering action, perception, and reasoning.
-It includes an Action set annotated with GPT-3.5 and a Scenery set generated by GPT-4 using CoT.
-The baseline model processes 5 video frames using CLIP and a Q-Former, with a linear projector to align features to Vicuna-1.5-7B's token space.
-PEFT-MA is applied to the Q-Former and projector; the LLM remains frozen.
-Evaluation is conducted using the novel Lingo-Judge classifier, which is trained with LoRA.
+DriveGPT4~\cite{xu2024drivegpt4} introduces the first driving-specific, video \gls{qa}-style instruction-following dataset, generated using GPT-4 with structured inputs including object detection bounding boxes, captions, and control signals formatted as text.
+It fine-tunes a \gls{mllm} combining \gls{clip}, and LLaMA2 with \gls{lora} adapters to produce both textual explanations and control outputs.
+Meanwhile, a mix-finetuning strategy merges general visual instruction data with driving-specific samples to improve reasoning and performance.
+VLAAD~\cite{park2024vlaad} introduces a multi-modal assistant for autonomous driving, trained on an instruction-following dataset derived from BDD-X and HDD videos, with \gls{qa} pairs augmented using GPT-4.
+The model is built on Video-LLaMA, which combines a BLIP-2-based visual encoder, a Video \gls{qformer} for temporal modeling, and a frozen LLaMA-2-7B language model. \gls{peft}-\gls{ma} is applied only to the \gls{qformer} and projection layers, enabling the model to efficiently perform tasks such as \gls{vqa}, free-form \gls{qa}, ego-intention prediction, and scenario-level reasoning.
+LingoQA~\cite{marcu2024lingoqa} presents a \gls{vqa} dataset for autonomous driving, covering perception, reasoning and action.
+It includes an action set annotated with GPT-3.5 and a scenery set generated by GPT-4 using \gls{cot}.
+The baseline model processes video frames using \gls{clip} and a \gls{qformer}, with a linear projector to align features to Vicuna-1.5-7B's token space.
+For the fine-tuning, \gls{peft}-\gls{ma} is applied to the \gls{qformer} and projector and the \gls{llm} remains frozen.
+Evaluation is conducted using the novel Lingo-Judge classifier, which is trained with \gls{lora}.